benediktwerner/lichess-docker/README.md

     lichess
 ```

-If you are starting the container directly from Windows, I strongly recommend running Docker from WSL 2 and placing lila and lila-ws in the WSL 2 file system since that will significantly speed up compilation.
+If you are starting the container directly from Windows, we strongly recommend running Docker from WSL 2 and placing lila and lila-ws in the WSL 2 file system since that will significantly speed up compilation.
 Optionally you can use `docker-run.bat` instead (again, make sure to adjust the mount point to the actual directory where lila and lila-ws are located).
 The docker container will automatically start redis and mongo, but won't build or run any lila services.
 You will have to do that manually, as follows.
 To reduce setup time, create two additional SSH terminal sessions (session 2 and 3)

 9. In session 2, run the websocket server: